 Food processors make cutting, slicing, and other tasks simple for us, but they are also messy.
-They must be thoroughly clean after each use; otherwise, they may get stinky, and, in some circumstances, questionable mold will begin to form.
+They must be thoroughly cleaned after each use; otherwise, they may get stinky, and, in some circumstances, questionable mold will begin to form.
 After each usage, we need to wash the food processor to get rid of these items.

-Blades and cup, handle, lid, and body are all pieces of the food processor that need to be cleaned after usage.
+The blades and cup, handle, lid, and body are all pieces of the food processor that need to be cleaned after usage.
 Clean out the bowl of your food processor after each use to keep it clean.
 For cleaning reasons, dunk the food processor’s bowl in a mixture (baking soda and warm water), dry well, and it’s good to be used again.

 What to Do After Every Use

 Blades: To avoid crusted-on debris, clean the blades by hand after every use with hot soapy water.
 To stop cutting oneself, scrub from the blade’s center to the outside edge.
 If at all possible, avoid putting the blades in the dishwasher.

 Lid and Container: Trying to squeeze a few droplets of dish liquid into the bottom of the food processor bowl and refilling it halfway with hot water is a simple method to clean it.
 Place the cover on the food processor and pulse for a few seconds.
 Then drain and rinse the soapy water.
 Alternatively, you may soak the lid and jar in warm soapy water and scrape with a toothbrush.